Blog

 Not All Heroes Wear Capes

 Not all Heroes Wear Capes Members of the Office of Community Sustainability had the opportunity to meet and hear from a 4 th grade all-girls robotics team, Hydro Heroes, from Howard County, MD.
-The team participates in the FIRST Lego League ( FLL ), which presents a challenge each year for teams to solve.
+The team participates in the FIRST Lego League ( FLL), which presents a challenge each year for teams to solve.
 This year’s theme is HydroDynamics, and the challenge is to improve the way people find, transport, use, or dispose of water.
 The team began by identifying a problem within the human water cycle to design a solution that makes the problem better.
-Through their research they found that only 1% of fresh drinking water on Earth is accessible and that shower use is one of the
+Through their research they found that only 1% of fresh drinking water on Earth is accessible and that shower use is one of the highest

 Workin at the Car Wash